sobhushan/Ailustrations/README.md

-# Imagino
+# Ailustrations

-**Imagino** is an innovative Streamlit-based application that enables users to generate stunning, AI-powered images using Hugging Face's **Stable Diffusion** model.
-With **real-time feedback** and an integrated **expert consultation** feature, **Imagino** creates a bridge between AI-generated art and human refinement.
+**Ailustrations** is an innovative Streamlit-based application that enables users to generate stunning, AI-powered images using Hugging Face's **Stable Diffusion** model.
+With **real-time feedback** and an integrated **expert consultation** feature, **Ailustrations** creates a bridge between AI-generated art and human refinement.
 When AI falls short, users can directly connect with professional designers to improve and perfect their images.
 ## Project Structure

 ```
-Imagino/
+Ailustrations/
 ├── .env                  # Environment variables
 ├── .gitignore            # Git ignore file
 ├── main.py               # Entry point of the application